Conus nadaensis

 Type Locality: Designated Red Sea, Saudi Arabia

-Type Data: Holotype was in collection Verreaux and currently assumed to
+Type Data: Holotype was in collection Verreaux and currently assumed to be lost

 Type Size: 60 x 37 mm figure